Nadaprabhu Kempegowda station, Majestic: Structure

 The station has four levels with a total floor surface area of 48,000 square meters (520,000 square feet) and is said to be the largest underground metro station in Asia.
 The station area covers 7 acres.
 Purple Line train platform is 365 metres long, Green Line train platform is 300 metres long.
 It has 12 staircases, 18 escape routes and 24 escalators.
 The station's platforms are designed to handle 20,000 commuters at any given time.

 The surface level houses the entrances.
 There are four main entrances facing west, north-west, south and east.
-Pedestrian subways and sky-walks connect the station to the adjacent railway station and the bus termini.
+Pedestrian subways and sky-walks connect the station to the adjacent railway station and the bus terminals.

 Ticket counters are located on a mezzanine floor.
 The first underground level has platforms for Purple Line trains and the second underground level has platforms for Green Line trains, perpendicular to those of the platforms for Purple Line trains.

+Passenger services

+Access

+There are four entry/exit points – A,A1 B and C and D.